 New opening date

-The latest official announcement says, that people flying to the Istanbul during few coming weeks (as of the end of February’19) should make sure to reconfirm which of the Istanbul airports their flight will be landing and taking off.
-The Turkish Airlines has already moved few local connections to the newly built Istanbul Airport, but not yet the International flights.
-The new airport was supposed to be fully operating as of 3rd of March, but this date has been moved forward again, and it is 5th of April now.
+The latest official announcement says, that people flying to Istanbul during the few coming weeks (as of the end of February’19) should make sure to reconfirm which of the Istanbul airports their flight will be landing and taking off.
+Turkish Airlines has already moved few local connections to the newly built Istanbul Airport, but not yet the International flights.
+The new airport was supposed to be fully operating as of the 3rd of March, but this date has been moved forward again, and it is the 5th of April now.

-From the moment when the new Istanbul airport facility is fully checked and functional, the current Ataturk Airport will stop to operate and will not be used any longer.
+From the moment when the new Istanbul airport facility is fully checked and functional, the current Ataturk Airport will stop operating and will not be used any longer.
 That is planned to take a place as of 7th of April.
 The current IATA airport code IST will be assigned to the new airport as well, so that will close the Ataturk Airport operational history.